 How much is the Knossos audio guide?

 A Knossos audio guide is inexpensive, costing far less than a live guided tour.
-Smartphone audio guide apps typically charge a small one-off fee, sometimes only a few euros, to download and unlock the tour on your own phone, while a hired audio device, where available, carries a modest rental charge.
-This low cost is a big part of the appeal: for very little money you transform a confusing walk among ruins into an informed, self-paced tour of the palace.
+Smartphone audio guide apps typically charge a small one-off fee, often around ten to fifteen euros, to download and unlock the tour on your own phone, while a hired audio device, where available, carries a modest rental charge.
+This low cost is a big part of the appeal, and a single app purchase often covers a whole party on one phone.
 Remember that the audio guide does not include the entry ticket, which you buy separately, ideally a skip-the-line ticket online in advance.
-Combined with your ticket, the audio guide offers outstanding value for independent visitors.
+Combined with your ticket, the audio guide offers strong value for independent visitors, and a single purchase can often be shared across a couple or family on one phone.